feraway/feraway-frontend-challenge/README.md

 You also need to create a file named `test-config.js` which exports the address you are going to be transfering funds and setting allowance to.
 This address needs to be a different address than the one providing the words.

-`test-config.js`:
+`/tests/e2e/test-config.js`:

 ```
 export const TARGET_WALLET = "0xReceivingWallet";
 ```

-After that, run the project with
+After that, run the project (if it's not running already) with

 ```
 pnpm dev